digitalkaoz/php-ipfs-api/README.md

 ```
 Available commands:
-  add                       Add a file to ipfs.
+  add                       Add a file or directory to ipfs.
   cat                       Show IPFS object data.
   commands                  List all available commands.
-  dns                       DNS link resolver.
+  dns                       Resolve DNS links.
   get                       Download IPFS objects.
+  help                      Displays help for a command
-  id                        Show IPFS Node ID info.
+  id                        Show ipfs node id info.
-  ls                        List links from an object.
+  list                      Lists commands
+  ls                        List directory contents for Unix filesystem objects.
   mount                     Mounts IPFS to the filesystem (read-only).
   ping                      Send echo request packets to IPFS hosts.
+  rebuild                   rebuild api classes by parsing the official api doc
   resolve                   Resolve the value of names to IPFS.
   update
-  version                   Shows ipfs version information.
+  version                   Show ipfs version information.
  bitswap
+  bitswap:ledger            Show the current ledger for a peer.
   bitswap:stat              Show some diagnostic information on the bitswap agent.
   bitswap:unwant            Remove a given block from your wantlist.
   bitswap:wantlist          Show blocks currently on the wantlist.
  block
   block:get                 Get a raw IPFS block.
-  block:put                 Stores input as an IPFS block.
+  block:put                 Store input as an IPFS block.
+  block:rm                  Remove IPFS block(s).
   block:stat                Print information of a raw IPFS block.
  bootstrap
   bootstrap:add:default     Add default peers to the bootstrap list.
   bootstrap:list            Show peers in the bootstrap list.
-  bootstrap:rm:all          Removes all peers from the bootstrap list.
+  bootstrap:rm:all          Remove all peers from the bootstrap list.
  config
-  config:edit               Opens the config file for editing in $EDITOR.
+  config:edit               Open the config file for editing in $EDITOR.
-  config:replace            Replaces the config with .
+  config:replace            Replace the config with .
-  config:show               Outputs the content of the config file.
+  config:show               Output config file contents.
  dht
   dht:findpeer              Query the DHT for all of the multiaddresses associated with a Peer ID.
   dht:findprovs             Find peers in the DHT that can provide a specific value, given a key.
   dht:get                   Given a key, query the DHT for its best value.
+  dht:provide               Announce to the network that you are providing given values.
   dht:put                   Write a key/value pair to the DHT.
   dht:query                 Find the closest Peer IDs to a given Peer ID by querying the DHT.
  diag
   diag:cmds:clear           Clear inactive requests from the log.
   diag:cmds:set-time        Set how long to keep inactive requests in the log.
-  diag:net                  Generates a network diagnostics report.
+  diag:net                  Generate a network diagnostics report.
-  diag:sys                  Prints out system diagnostic information.
+  diag:sys                  Print system diagnostic information.
  file
   file:ls                   List directory contents for Unix filesystem objects.
  files
   files:cp                  Copy files into mfs.
-  files:flush               Flush a given path's data to disk.
+  files:flush               Flush a given path’s data to disk.
-  files:ls                  List directories.
+  files:ls                  List directories in the local mutable namespace.
   files:mkdir               Make directories.
   files:mv                  Move files.
   files:read                Read a file in a given mfs.